-- PAL clients will have access to the PAL Padlets a comprehensive on-line library of resources guiding providers, employers, and apprentices through the relevant EPA activities - > PAL's resources include access to practice assessments - Currently apprentices registered with PAL are eligible for the Association of Apprentices membership scheme, membership gives apprentices access to networking, events and webinars and resources all geared to helping apprentices get the best out of their apprenticeship programme.
-Click here for further information about the AoA.
+- ➤ PAL clients will have access to the PAL Padlets a comprehensive on-line library of resources guiding providers, employers, and apprentices through the relevant EPA activities - PAL's resources include access to practice assessments

 Gateway

 The gateway review takes place prior to the end-point assessment and involves the apprentice, the training provider, and the employer.
 Progress of the apprentice is reviewed, and an agreement is made as to whether competency levels against the required standard have been achieved.